Frequently asked questions

 WILL I HAVE TO TRAVEL TO LONDON TO TAKE PART?

 No, I will travel to a location of your choosing, anywhere in the UK 🚂

 No, but I will bring biscuits to our conversations 😊

 What are the benefits of taking part?

-From an extensive literature review there is a substantial gap in voices from Black women of African and Caribbean decent about their experiences in, and journey through, science, technology, engineering and mathematics, who are working in the UK today.
+From an extensive literature review there is a substantial gap in voices from Black women of African and Caribbean descent about their experiences in, and journey through, science, technology, engineering and mathematics, who are working in higher education in the UK today.
 Our collaborative research, lead by you, will be a chance to share epistemic resources and strategies for resistance so as to productively add to the conversation regarding epistemic and social injustice within science and academia more generally.